etherlinkcom/docs/docs/network/smart-rollup-nodes.md

      --data-dir $sr_observer_data_dir
    ```

-   If you skip this step, the Smart Rollup node computes the current state from Etherlink genesis, which can take a long time.

 1. Start the Smart Rollup node in observer mode by running this command and using the RPC endpoint of a layer 1 node that is running in archive mode:

    ```bash